kiowa-scott-hurley/ARDC-ML/job-monitoring/README.md

 ```
 This creates a file called nvidia-$DATE-filtered.log which you will use in the Jupyter notebook.

+Note; if you're monitoring an sbatch job, follow the instructions as listed, and then run ./job_monitoring_template.bash within your sbatch job submission script.

 ## Step Three: Visualising results in the Jupyter Notebook

 Once you open `gpu-usage.ipynb`, there are a few things you will need to edit before running the cells.